 The Sapphire Preferred is the little brother to the Sapphire Reserve.
 It comes with a much lower $95 annual fee but only earns 2X on dining and travel and does not come with Priority Pass.
 You also can only redeem through the Chase Travel Portal at a rate of 1.25 cents per point versus the 1.5 cents per point of the Reserve.
-This card still allows you to transfer your points to all travel partners so it’s still a great travel card.
+This card still allows you to transfer your points to all travel partners so it’s still a great travel card (full review here).

 Whether you should keep the Reserve or downgrade to the Sapphire Preferred really depends on your spending habits.

 If you spend more than roughly $2,750 on dining and/or travel then you’re earning more than enough to make up for the increased annual fee of the Sapphire Reserve (assuming you’re taking advantage of the $300 travel credit).
 In that case, it makes sense to hold on to the Sapphire Reserve since you’ll net better earnings.
 (Also, you have to factor in the value from the Priority Pass.)

 - You can read more about whether you should apply for the Sapphire Reserve or the Sapphire Preferred here.

 Downgrade to Freedom or other no annual fee card like the “regular” Sapphire

 If you really just don’t want to bother with the annual fee then you can downgrade your card to a no annual fee credit card like the Chase Freedom or Chase Freedom Unlimited.
 These cards can earn you a lot of Ultimate Rewards with their 5X and 1.5X earning structures.